HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 The differences between the configuration file of the fast simulation (Examples/options/geant_fastsim.py) with respect to the full simulation:

+  * Detector:
-  * Detector - detailed geometry of tracker is not needed, envelope is sufficient
+    - tracker: detailed geometry is not needed, envelope is sufficient
+    - calorimeter: sensitive detector type needs to be set to `GflashCalorimeterSD` (can be used for both full and fast sim studies)
     ~~~{.py}
     from Configurables import GeoSvc
     geoservice = GeoSvc("GeoSvc", detectors=['file:Detector/DetFCChhBaseline1/compact/FCChh_DectEmptyMaster.xml',
-    'file:Detector/DetCommon/compact/TrackerAir.xml'])
+    'file:Detector/DetCommon/compact/TrackerAir.xml',
+    'file:Detector/DetFCChhECalSimple/compact/FCChh_ECalBarrel_Gflash.xml']])
     ~~~

   * Geant configuration ([see more](#geant-configuration-via-gaudi-service-simg4svc))